HaydenRuffo/HaydenRuffo/_pages/about.md

 ---
 Welcome to my website where you'll find ramblings about the projects I'm working on, along with an overview of my professional history.

-I intend to write blog posts in the future about things that may be helpful to others, but for now this website is all.......
+I intend to write blog posts in the future about things that may be helpfull to others, but for now this website is all.......

 ## **About me!**